NotNinja/scopy/README.md

 | `symbol` | Whether to use ES2015's `Symbol`, where supported. | `true`        |

 When specifying `options` for any API method call, it is recommended to pass the same options to all other API method calls within your application/library to ensure that the same type of scoped keys are returned.
+Alternatively, the [Scopy.using](#scopyusing-options) method can be used to create wrapped version of the Scopy API that will always use the specified options for all methods called on the wrapped API, avoiding the need for duplicating the options throughout your code base.

 ### `Scopy(name[, options])`